Comedy Action Reel for Amazon MGM Studios

 Here, the FBI has decided to shut down our heroes’ operation and terminate them.
 Musically it was important to accentuate all the twists and turns of this sequence.

-This was another amazing opportunity to write additional music for Trevor Rabin.
-Once again, I scored some of the epic action sequences - including our heroes battling an evil coffee maker come to life, a scene where all types of appliances come to life and attack, and a battle with a sinister microwave/toaster hybrid monster.
+I was hired to score some of the epic action sequences - including our heroes battling an evil coffee maker come to life, a scene where all types of appliances come to life and attack, and a battle with a sinister microwave/toaster hybrid monster.

 Sorcerer's Poster.jpg